 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
-Swallow whole, do not crush or chew.
-Ask your doctor or pharmacist if your should take this medicine with food.
+Do not cut, crush or chew this medicine.
+This medicine is usually taken before meals and at bedtime.
 Take your doses at regular intervals.
 Do not take your medicine more often then directed.
 Do not stop taking except on the advice of your doctor or health care professional.
-Ask your doctor or health care professional how to gradually reduce the dose.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

 They need to know if you have any of these conditions: